Existence and uniqueness of solutions to rate independent systems with history variable: Standing assumptions and the viscous problem

 \section{Standing assumptions and the viscous problem}

-In this section we are concerned with some preparations for the upcoming investigations.
-After we fix the general setting, we introduce the viscous version of \eqref{eq:n}.
-Then, we will recall and derive some equivalent formulations of the viscous differential inclusion.
-These will be very useful later on, in the context of proving existence of solutions (sections \ref{ub} and \ref{sec:ex}).
+{In this section we fix the general setting and {comment on the required assumptions}}. \ro{Then we are concerned with some preparations for the upcoming investigations.
+In this context, we introduce the viscous version of \eqref{eq:n}, i.e., \eqref{eq:q1}.
+We recall and derive some equivalent formulations thereof including an energy identity.} These will be very useful later on, in the context of proving existence of solutions (sections \ref{ub} and \ref{sec:ex}).

-In all what follows, the next assumption will be tacitly supposed to be true without mentioning it every time.